LFL-Lab/LFL-Lab/README.md

-### Levenson-Falk Labs
+### Levenson-Falk Labs ✌️
+Experimental Quantum Computing Lab at the University of Southern California.
+GitHub maintained by current grad/undergrad researchers.
 We're always looking for PhD Students and Postdocs!
-For more info: https://dornsife.usc.edu/labs/lfl/
+For more info see: https://dornsife.usc.edu/labs/lfl/

 # Measurement